hershey108/HH-CountMeUp/README.md

 Once deployed, the application can be used by loading up your localhost address in a browser and appending the path `HH_CountMeUp_war_exploded`.

 You may vote by entering your email address on the right and selecting a candidate to vote for.
 Additionally, you can select **Simulate Votes** to see the table update in real-time. *(As noted above, I did not get around to building a solution to the file locking issue that would suitably keep the request below 1 second, my fix would have been to use a mySQL database with connection pools.)*

+**__FINAL UPDATE: After testing on Windows, it appears the filesystem handles SQLite access gracefully.
+I have achieved sub-second responses without seeing any internal server errors.__**

 To run the jUnit tests, once the project has been built, run the following command from the project root:
 * Mac/Unix: `java -classpath lib/*:out/production/HH-CountMeUp/:out/test/HH-CountMeUp/ org.junit.runner.JUnitCore CountMeUpTest`